Family of Vladimir Putin: Marriage and children

 In 1983, Vladimir Vladimirovich Putin married Lyudmila Alexandrovna Shkrebneva (later a graduate of the philological faculty of Leningrad University, a teacher of German).
 In 1985, a daughter, Maria, was born in this family, and in 1986 they had a second daughter, Katerina (both were named after their grandmothers).
 They studied at the St. Petersburg private gymnasium Petershule (Peterschule), with in-depth study of the German language, then for two years at the German School Moscow.

 Since 2000, for safety reasons, Putin's daughters have completely switched to homeschooling.
 It is known that they take fitness and wushu classes, and that they are fluent in English, German, and French and Maria also speaks Dutch.
 Katerina also knows Korean.

 On 6 June 2013, Putin and Lyudmila announced that they were planning to divorce; on 1 April 2014, their marriage was formally annulled.

 It is widely believed that Putin has fathered at least three illegitimate children: a daughter and two sons.
-Elizaveta Rozova Vladimirovna, who is also known as Elizaveta Krivonogikh, Luiza Rozova and Elizaveta Olegovna Rudnova, was born in 2003 and lives in Paris.
+Elizaveta Vladimirovna Rozova, who is also known as Elizaveta Krivonogikh, Luiza Rozova and Elizaveta Olegovna Rudnova, was born in 2003 and lives in Paris.
 Her mother is Svetlana Krivonogikh, a former cleaning woman who worked for Putin while he was still married to Lyudmila.
 She alleges that Putin is her father, a claim that neither Putin nor the Kremlin have disputed.
 Svetlana Krivonogikh went from being a cleaning woman to now owning luxury properties in multiple countries.
 Alina Kabaeva, with whom Putin has had a relationship since at around 2000, has two sons who are widely presumed to be Putin's.